Duration of a Ph.D. in Business

 A Doctor of Philosophy in Business is a widely available academic program that students with a keen interest in advanced business concepts and methods may be interested in pursuing.
 We will discuss how long this degree takes to obtain and some key components of the degree.

-Earning a Ph.D. in Business generally takes about four years.
+Earning a Ph.D. in Business generally takes about four to five years, in addition to obtaining a bachelor's degree.
 Students can find these programs at 4-year universities.
-The first two years of study usually include completion of core courses such as organizational theory, microeconomics and qualitative and quantitative research methods.
+The first two years of study usually include completion of core courses, such as organizational theory, microeconomics, and qualitative and quantitative research methods.

 First Two Years

-During the first two years, students also select areas of concentration, such as accounting, finance, economics, marketing, organizational behavior, entrepreneurship and operations, manufacturing, or information technology management.
+During the first two years of a Ph.D. in Business, students take a variety of different courses across all areas of business.
 Once the first two years of coursework are completed, students take comprehensive exams that demonstrate their knowledge and understanding of their selected area of concentration.